About Drug Cultivation Charges in Columbus

 As the lawmakers of the state have enacted such severe penalties for those who cultivate marijuana, it becomes critical that you have strong legal representation from a Columbus marijuana cultivation defense lawyer who has proven experience.

-At The Koffel Law Firm The criminal defense team has a vast understanding and experience with regard to these charges and the possibilities to defend the case.
+At Koffel Brininger Nesbitt The criminal defense team has a vast understanding and experience with regard to these charges and the possibilities to defend the case.
 It is urgent that you contact the firm as quickly as possible after the arrest to avoid the pitfalls that can result when you engage in questioning or interrogations without defense counsel present.

-Contact a Columbus marijuana cultivation defense attorney from The Koffel Law Firm.
+Contact a Columbus marijuana cultivation defense attorney from Koffel Brininger Nesbitt.